 - Review the Teaching and Learning section of our website.
 This includes Teaching Essentials, Pedagogical Strategies and Practices, Online and Hybrid Teaching.

-- Start working with the MSU Canvas Course Template for your course to customize it using modules.
+- Start working with the Montclair State Canvas Course Template for your course to customize it using modules.
 Review our public gallery of courses.

 - Review the Canvas Faculty Orientation, a resource for you to reference anytime.

 - Learn how to use Instructional Technologies beneficial to teaching and learning.
 Attend our workshops.